 What To Do If You Missed the Tax Deadline

-The tax deadline this year is April 18, 2023.
-If you didn't file your 2022 tax return or request an extension by the due date, here's what you should do:
+The tax deadline typically falls on April 15, unless it lands on a holiday, weekend, or is extended for special circumstances such as COVID-19.
+If you missed the tax deadline or failed to request an extension by the due date, here's what you should do:

 If You're Expecting a Refund